yhuang85/mandy/docs/_sources/physics/quantum-theory-of-fields.rst.txt

 Through these examples, we see that there is no particular pattern in how one may define canonical variables.
 In fact, one doesn't really define canonical variables in this way either -- they are simply given for granted in the Lagrangian formalism as we will see.

 We begin by a general discussion on functionals :math:`F[q(t), p(t)]` of canonical variables, since both Hamiltonians and Lagrangians will be such functionals.
 A few notes are in order.
 First we've used a shorthand notation :math:`q(t)` and :math:`p(t)` to denote a collection of canonical variables.
-Moreover, in writing :math:`q(t)` (and similarly for :math:`p(t)`) we've implicitly fixed :math:`t` and think of it as a function of :math:`\xbf`.
+Moreover, in writing :math:`q(t)` (and similarly for :math:`p(t)`) we implicitly think of them as fields at a given time.
+Indeed, as we'll see, the time variable plays an exceptional role in the Lagrangian formalism, in contrast to our mindset so far that space and time are all mixed up in a Lorentz invariant theory.
 Finally, we've used square bracket to differentiate it from regular functions of spacetime or momentum variables.

 At the heart of the Lagrangian formalism lies a variational principle.
 Hence it's crucial to be able to take infinitesimal variations on :math:`F[q(t), p(t)]`, which we write as follows